harrypm/ltfs-gui/README.md

 This is the `master` branch of the LTFS project.
 At this time, this branch is used for version 2.5 development.
 So it wouldn't be stable a little.
 Please consider to follow the tree on `v2.4-stable` branch if you want to use stable codes.

-# Linear Tape File System (LTFS)
+# What is the Linear Tape File System (LTFS)

-Linear Tape File System (LTFS) is a filesystem to mount a LTFS formatted tape in a tape drive.
+The Linear Tape File System (LTFS) is a filesystem to mount a LTFS formatted tape in a tape drive.
 Once LTFS mounts a LTFS formatted tape as filesystem, user can access to the tape via filesystem API.

 Objective of this project is being the reference implementation of the LTFS format Specifications in [SNIA](https://www.snia.org/tech_activities/standards/curr_standards/ltfs).